sophiamaria05/Goblin-s-side/README.md

 # Goblin's side
-Eliminate the enemies, colect and food, and survive while you can ^^
+Eliminate the enemies, collect food, and survive while you can ^^

 ## About the game
-Survival game made in godot during the DIO trail "Santander 2024 - Criando Jogos com Godot"
+Survival game made in Godot during the DIO trail "Santander 2024 - Criando Jogos com Godot"

 Inspired by _Vampire Survivors_ and _Brotato_